 At The Movies: Lion

 Average movies entertain us.
 The best ones inspire us.
 There’s nothing like watching a good movie.
 You’re caught up in the story, on the edge of your seat, feet glued to the floor, a bucket of popcorn in your lap.
 If you want to laugh—there’s comedy.
 If you want to cry—there’s a romantic movie.
 If you want to jump—there are scary movies.
 Thrills, action, drama—everything we long for, because we love stories.
 We long for adventure.
 We long for good triumphing over evil.
-During the At The Movie series, we will explore the Biblical themes of popular movies by extracting biblical principles and examining spiritual truths in plot lines, stories, and characters.
+During the At The Movie series, we will explore the Biblical themes of these popular movies by extracting biblical principles and examining spiritual truths in plot lines, stories, and characters.
 The point is to point you towards Jesus.
 The point is Jesus.
 Because if we focus on Him, it leads us to the right choices in life.

 Something To Talk About:

 In the movie, Lion, a five-year-old Indian boy gets lost on the streets of Calcutta, thousands of kilometers from home.
 He survives many challenges before being adopted by a couple in Australia.
 25 years later, he sets out to find his lost family and eventually finds them.
 In this story we learn: